-For March Madness you can localize creative by geo-location showing their local college team in their emails or onsite promotions.
-Specialty packaging or bundles are a great way to play into the month-long tournament or create a bracket-style competition for customers to engage with ending with a giveaway winner.
-Gamification can be another strong play here—with mystery prizes, spin to win, etc. these can make a strong first impression, increase engagement & opt-ins from new visitors plus, who doesn’t like to win sometimes!
+For March Madness, you can localize creative by geo-location showing their local college team in their emails or onsite promotions.
+Specialty packaging or bundles are a great way to play into the month-long tournament or create a bracket-style competition for customers to engage with, ending with a giveaway winner.
+Gamification can be another strong play here—with mystery prizes, spin to win, etc., these can make a strong first impression, increase engagement & opt-ins from new visitors plus, who doesn’t like to win sometimes!
 Spin-to-wins average a 13% opt-in rate making them perfect for maximizing your March Madness subscribers.

 Mother’s Day in the UK is a great time to dial in your campaigns—first up, create a segment in your ESP/SMS platform of those who purchased for this holiday last year and set up an automation to remind them to order (early enough for shipping timelines!) again this year.
 We also recommend running an opt-out campaign for this (and Father’s Day) type of messaging—days like this may stir up some feelings and distress for subscribers.
-Communicate with empathy recognizing that this may be an upsetting day for some, giving customers the option to opt-out from these messages now & in the future.
+Communicate with empathy, recognizing that this may be an upsetting day for some, and giving customers the option to opt out from these messages now & in the future.

 Finally, spring break, the first day of spring, and daylight savings—these are all days that are encouraging us to get outside, soak up the sun, and “spring forward.”
 Create campaigns around spring cleaning, refreshing your space, and getting more out of their extra daylight hours.

 - April 1: April Fool’s Day

 - April 5: Passover Starts (Ends April 13)